KevinSKCA/Google-Data-Analysis-Certificate/README.md

   5. Creating data visualizations from your analysis

-  6.Summarizing key findings from your analysis
+  6. Summarizing key findings from your analysis

-  7.Documenting your conclusions and recommendations
+  7. Documenting your conclusions and recommendations

   8. Creating and publishing your case study